-- whether we will be able to continue to generate sales for UDENYCA® (pegfilgrastim-cbqv) in the United States; - whether we will be able to commercialize directly or through partners UDENYCA® in Europe; - our ability to continue to build the sales and marketing infrastructure for UDENYCA®; - whether the results of our trials will be sufficient to support domestic or global regulatory approvals for CHS-1420 (our adalimumab (Humira®) biosimilar candidate), CHS-0214 (our etanercept (Enbrel®) biosimilar candidate) and CHS-131 (our therapeutic small molecule candidate); - whether additional trials will be required to support domestic or global regulatory approvals for CHS-1420, CHS-0214 and CHS-131; - whether we will be able to continue the preclinical development for CHS-2020 (our aflibercept (Eylea®) biosimilar candidate) and initiate the clinical development for CHS-3351 (our ranibizumab (Lucentis®) biosimilar candidate); - our ability to obtain and maintain regulatory approval of any product candidates; - our expectations regarding government and third-party payer coverage and reimbursement; - our ability to manufacture our product candidates in conformity with regulatory requirements and to scale up manufacturing capacity of these products for commercial supply; - our reliance on third-party contract manufacturers to supply our product candidates for us; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our expectation that our capital resources will be sufficient to fund our operations for at least the next 12 months; - our ability to maintain and establish collaborations or obtain additional funding; - the implementation of strategic plans for our business and product plans; - the initiation, timing, progress and results of future preclinical and clinical studies and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - our expectations regarding the scope or enforceability of third party intellectual property rights, or the applicability of such rights to our product candidates; - the cost, timing and outcomes of litigation involving our product candidates; - our reliance on third-party contract research organizations to conduct clinical trials of our product candidates; - the benefits of the use of our product candidates; - the U.S. government's policy mandating healthcare insurance coverage for pre-existing conditions will continue for the foreseeable future and will increase demand for high-quality biosimilars; - the rate and degree of market acceptance of our current or any future product candidates; - our ability to compete with companies currently producing the reference products, including Neulasta, Humira, Enbrel, Lucentis and Eylea;
+- whether we will be able to continue to maintain or increase sales for UDENYCA® (pegfilgrastim-cbqv) in the United States; - whether we will be able to commercialize UDENYCA® directly or through partners in Europe; - our ability to continue to build the sales and marketing infrastructure for UDENYCA®; - our expectations regarding our agreement with Innovent, including our ability to develop and commercialize its bevacizumab (Avastin®) and rituximab (Rituxan®) biosimilar candidates in the United States and Canada, our anticipated three-way pharmacokinetic study and additional analytical similarity characterizations and our plans to submit a BLA for a bevacizumab biosimilar product candidate to the U.S. Food and Drug Administration ("FDA"); - whether the results of our trials will be sufficient to support domestic or global regulatory approvals for CHS-1420 (our adalimumab (Humira®) biosimilar candidate) and CHS-131 (our therapeutic small molecule candidate); - whether our partner, Bioeq AG ("Bioeq"), will be able to file a 351(k) biologics license application ("BLA") and obtain regulatory approval for Bioeq's biosimilar candidate for ranibizumab (Lucentis), in the United States and we will be able successfully initiate sales of Bioeq's biosimilar candidate upon approval; - whether additional trials will be required to support domestic or global regulatory approvals for CHS-1420; - whether we will be able to continue the preclinical development for CHS-2020 (our aflibercept (Eylea) biosimilar candidate); - our ability to maintain regulatory approval for UDENYCA® and our ability to obtain and maintain regulatory approval of our product candidates; - our expectations regarding government and third-party payer coverage and reimbursement; - our ability to manufacture our product candidates in conformity with regulatory requirements and to scale up manufacturing capacity of these products for commercial supply; - our reliance on third-party contract manufacturers to supply our product candidates for us; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use;

-- our financial performance, including, but not limited to, potentially achieving financial breakeven as UDENYCA® sales increase, as well as the 2019 and future performance of our gross margins, research and development expenses and selling and general administrative expenses; and - developments and projections relating to our competitors and our industry.
+- our expectation that our capital resources will be sufficient to fund our operations for at least the next 12 months; - the implementation of strategic plans for our business and products; - the initiation, timing, progress and results of future preclinical and clinical studies and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - our expectations regarding the scope or enforceability of third party intellectual property rights, or the applicability of such rights to our product candidates; - the cost, timing and outcomes of litigation involving our product candidates; - our reliance on third-party contract research organizations to conduct clinical trials of our product candidates; - the benefits of the use of our product candidates; - the U.S. government's policy mandating healthcare insurance coverage for pre-existing conditions will continue for the foreseeable future and will increase demand for high-quality biosimilars; - the rate and degree of market acceptance of our current or any future product candidates; - our ability to compete with companies currently producing the reference products, including Neulasta, Humira, Enbrel, Lucentis and Eylea; - our financial performance, including, but not limited to, maintaining profitability for the future, as well as the 2020 and future performance of our gross margins, research and development expenses and selling and general administrative expenses; - developments and projections relating to our competitors and our industry; and - the potential impact of COVID-19 on our business and prospects.